oxford-pharmacoepi/darwinTutorial2025/README.md

-# OHDSI US 2024: Conducting 'Off-The-Shelf' Characterization Studies Using DARWIN EU® Tools and the OMOP CDM
+# OHDSI Europe 2025: Conducting 'Off-The-Shelf' Characterization Studies Using DARWIN EU® Tools and the OMOP CDM

 In this repo you can find the source code for the presentation and exercises for: **Conducting 'Off-The-Shelf' Characterization Studies Using DARWIN EU Tools and the OMOP CDM** tutorial conducted on the OHDSI US 2024 conference.